frenetic-lang/tutorials/07-NCFirewall.md

 mininet> pingall
 ```

-## Access Control Policy
+## Firewall Policy

-Now that basic connectivity works, you should enforce the access control policy written in the table below:
+Now that basic connectivity works, you should enforce the access control (firewall) policy written in the table below:

 <table>
 <tr>